 The Ocean Drilling Program truly has international participation.
-In 1975, the International Phase of Ocean Drilling began with member nations-the U.S.A., U.S.S.R., the Federal Republic of Germany, Japan, the United Kingdom, and France all providing funds and scientific guidance for the project.
-Today, ODP partners include the U.S.A., Canada, France, the Federal Republic of Germany, Japan, the United Kingdom, and the European Science Foundation, which represents Sweden, Finland, Norway, Iceland, Denmark, Belgium, the Netherlands, Spain, Switzerland, Italy, Greece, and Turkey.
+In 1975, the International Phase of Ocean Drilling began with member nations-the U.S.A., U.S.S.R., the Federal Republic of Germany, Japan, the United Kingdom, and France-all providing funds and scientific guidance for the project.
+Today, ODP partners include the U.S.A., the Canada/Australia Consortium for the Ocean Drilling Program, France, the Federal Republic of Germany, Japan, the United Kingdom, and the European Science Foundation, which represents Sweden, Finland, Norway, Iceland, Denmark, Belgium, the Netherlands,

+Spain, Switzerland, Italy, Greece, and Turkey.
 The National Science Foundation, with funds contributed by the United States and international partners, supports the scientific operations and planning for the ODP through a contract with Joint Oceanographic Institutions, Inc. (JOI).